-My research and teaching have focused on the learning, teaching, and assessment of writing in English as a second/foreign language, the evaluation of programs and curricula for second language education and immigrant settlement, and the development of assessment instruments and procedures in academic, professional and settlement contexts.
+His research and teaching have focused on the learning, teaching, and assessment of writing in English as a second/foreign language, the evaluation of programs and curricula for second language education and immigrant settlement, and the development of assessment instruments and procedures in academic, professional and settlement contexts.

-I have written numerous books and articles on second-language writing, education, language assessment, literacy, and international education policy.
+He has written numerous books and articles on second-language writing, education, language assessment, literacy, and international education policy.

 Dr. Spada is a leading international expert on the role of instruction in second language acquisition (SLA).
 Her large-scale research on the contributions of form-focused instruction in classroom SLA has had a significant impact on the conceptualization and design of research investigating the teaching and learning of second/foreign languages in classroom settings.